jgaehring/farm-flow-board/README.md

 and fully offline-first functionality could be introduced easily by dropping in [a "zero-config" plugin](https://vite-pwa-org.netlify.app/).

-[Vue](https://vuejs.org/) was chosen as the frontend framework, along with [Vite](https://vite.dev/) for tooling, partly out of preference and familiarity, but also because it provides first-class support for both consuming and generating [web components](https://vuejs.org/guide/extras/web-components.html).
+[Vue](https://vuejs.org/) was chosen as the frontend framework along with [Vite](https://vite.dev/) for tooling, partly out of preference and familiarity, but also because they provide first-class support for both consuming and generating [web components](https://vuejs.org/guide/extras/web-components.html).
 This affords an easy escape hatch to port Farm Flow to other applications as a component library without the need to manually port the Vue components and